Copyright 2019-2023 Ingmar Dasseville, Pierre Carbonnelle

 # create type constraints

-for expr in self.instances.values():
+for inst in self.instances.values():

 # add type constraints to problem.constraints